 A qualitative and quantitative exploration of the major ideas of physics with a discussion of appropriate technological applications for students who need to be scientifically literate in physics but who are not planning careers in science or technology.
-Pre: MATH 1130.

-College Physics I
+PHYS 2030(3) College Physics I

 The first semester of an algebra-based study of mechanics, thermodynamics, and wave phenomena with an emphasis on problem solving.
-Pre: MATH 1140 or MATH 1150.

-PHYS 2031 (1) College Physics I Laboratory
+College Physics I Laboratory